ni/measurement-plugin-service-extension-example/measurements/python_measurement/README.md

 # NI-DCPower Source DC Voltage

-This is a measurement plug-in example that sources and measures a DC voltage with an NI SMU and includes additional functionality to log measurement data using a custom logging service.
+This is a measurement plug-in example that sources and measures a DC voltage with an NI SMU and showcases logging measurement data to a custom logging service.

 ## Features